telesoho/vscode-markdown-paste-image/CONTRIBUTING.md

 ## Project Structure

-There's a lot of configuration for how Code interacts with Dart Code in `package.json` though the main entry point is the `activate` method in `src/extension.ts`.
+There's a lot of configuration for how Code interacts in `package.json` though the main entry point is the `activate` method in `src/extension.ts`.
 Functionality is split into classes that provide small pieces of functionality via the Code APIs ([which are documented here](https://code.visualstudio.com/docs/extensionAPI/vscode-api)).

 Source code is split into several top level folders: